Once you know the basics of investing, it's time to start investing. These 14 rules will guide you to become a successful investor.

 There are two factors in determining your investment success:

 The sooner you start investing, the more time you have to benefit from the power of compounding.
 Compounding results in the exponential growth of the value of your investments if you’re able to hold them for long durations.
 Therefore, the sooner you start investing, the longer the value of your investments can compound and the higher your final return will be.

 In addition, as a young beginner investor, you have much more time to regain your losses than someone who is closer to retirement.
 As a result, you can take higher risks and grow the value of your investments faster while you’re young.
 In addition, the sums you will invest will also tend to be smaller.
 Therefore your losses will be less significant, while you will still be able to make important learnings.

 Most investors want to make a quick buck and expect unrealistic returns within short time frames.
 However, your investments will be exposed to a lot more risk when you invest with a short-term focus, as price fluctuations play a more significant role in achieving your expected return.

-If you want to build wealth and become a successful investor, you must invest using a long-term investing strategy.
-By investing with a long-term time horizon, your focus will move from handling short-term fluctuations to nurturing the full growth potential of your investments and benefiting from the power of compounding.
+You must invest using a long-term investing strategy if you want to build wealth and become a successful investor.
+By investing with a long-term time horizon, your focus will move away from caring about short-term price fluctuations.
+Instead, you can benefit from the power of compounding and experience the full growth potential of your investments.

 By investing regularly, you can benefit from the following effects: